ediprogsoc/ediprogsoc.github.io/Design/UI/Content_Ideas.md

   [EUSA](https://www.eusa.ed.ac.uk/activities/societies/society/17825/) to buy membership.

 - *News/Events Page* - Updated periodically to reflect upcoming events and/or interesting news e.g. Hello World Hack.

+- *FAQ Page* - A page to answer all the common questions newcomers have.